Heterosis: Rice (Oryza sativa)

+Since rice is a self-pollinating species, it requires the use of male-sterile lines to generate hybrids from separate lineages.
+The most common way of achieving this is using lines with genetic male-sterility, as manual emasculation is not optimal for large-scale hybridization.
+The first generation of hybrid rice was developed in the 1970s.
+It relies on three lines: a cytoplasmic male sterile (CMS) line, a maintainer line, and a restorer line.
+The second generation was widely adopted in the 1990s.
+Instead of a CMS line, it uses an environment-sensitive genic male sterile line (EGMS), which can have its sterility reversed based on light or temperature.
+This removes the need for a maintainer, making the hybridization and breeding process more efficient (albeit still high-maintenance).
+Second generation lines show a yield increase of 5-10% over first generation lines.
+The third and current generation uses a nuclear male sterile line (NMS).
+Third generation lines have a recessive sterility gene, and their cultivation is more lenient towards maintainer lines and environmental conditions.
+Additionally, transgenes are only present in the maintainer, so hybrid plants can benefit from hybrid vigor without requiring special oversight.

 Animals

 Hybrid livestock

 The concept of heterosis is also applied in the production of commercial livestock.
 In cattle, crosses between Black Angus and Hereford produce a cross known as a "Black Baldy".
 In swine, "blue butts" are produced by the cross of Hampshire and Yorkshire.
 Other, more exotic hybrids (two different species, so genetically more dissimilar), such as "beefalo" which are hybrids of cattle and bison, are also used for specialty markets.

 Poultry

 Within poultry, sex-linked genes have been used to create hybrids in which males and females can be sorted at one day old by color.
 Specific genes used for this are genes for barring and wing feather growth.
 Crosses of this sort create what are sold as Black Sex-links, Red Sex-links, and various other crosses that are known by trade names.

 Commercial broilers are produced by crossing different strains of White Rocks and White Cornish, the Cornish providing a large frame and the Rocks providing the fast rate of gain.
 The hybrid vigor produced allows the production of uniform birds at a marketable carcass weight at 6–9 weeks of age.

 Likewise, hybrids between different strains of White Leghorn are used to produce laying flocks that provide the majority of white eggs for sale in the United States.